LukasMurdock/LukasMurdock.github.io/_posts/2020-04-17-everything-email.md

 - Social media —> linked to landing pages
 - Ads —> linked to landing pages

+Remember it’s our job to create the doors for those events to occur.
+So we need a few things:
+1. Content for people to find and share.
+2. People to find and share our content.
+3. A way to follow up with people who want to write the future, together.

+Our job is a cycle of:
+1. Brand creation
+2. Content creation
+3. Content reach

+Brand and content are tied closely together — remember we have to earn permission to follow up, earn enrollment to teach — to organize and lead — to build confidence in writing the future.
+Together.
+And that comes down to trust and making good on our promises.

+Our goal is to build a connection to serve as a foundation and grow from there.
+We primarily discover things through digital interaction, coming across content by searching Google or browsing platforms such as LinkedIn, Facebook, etc.​

+To have a business, people need to be aware of our business.
+So we need our name to reach them through content created by our business and we need people talking about our business.​

+To do this right we need to understand what our ideal customers want.
+We say ideal customers because the type and style of the content we create affects the type and style of the customers we attract.​

+To add value to our audience, we need to answer questions like:​
+- What does our audience want?​
+- How can I best convey our message to them?​
+- Do they understand what we’re selling?​
+- Are they on board with our vision?​
+- How can we speak to them personally?​

 ## Dev Environment
 I use Google Chrome, VS Code, and Github Desktop on my 2018 MacBook Pro (Yes I am that lazy.
 It’s faster than changing the directory 5 times).
 I would like to set up some remote dev environment but I have yet to find an easy free solution to do so.